Sennacheribest/DoUpdateBashProject/README.md

 # BASH Script to Perform Updates
 #### _doupdates.sh_ is an easy to deploy BASH script shell for RPM like dertives.

-### About doupdates.sh
+#### About doupdates.sh
 There are two important points to be considered:
 1. With linux realm, performing other jobs on the system while installing updates is a bless.
-2. If you were Windows evangelist; Seriousley!; ther are times when rebooting after installation updates is a good idea.
+2. If you were Windows evangelist; Oh God, seriousley!; ther are times when rebooting after installation updates is a good idea.
 Linux does not do that for you automatically, _thanks to god!_